Airlangga: Abdication and death

 Towards the end of his life, Airlangga was faced with the problem of succession.
 His heiress, the crown princess Sangramawijaya, decided to become a Bhikkuni Buddhist hermit rather than succeed Airlangga as queen regnant.
 Sangramawijaya is the daughter of the queen consort Dharmaprasadottunggadewi.
-The story of a crown princess who renounced the throne to become a hermit is linked with the popular legend of Dewi Kilisuci that resides in the Selomangleng Cave beneath Mount Klothok, 5 kilometres to the west of the city of Kediri.
-Because the crown princess Sangramawijaya had renounced the throne, two of her younger half brothers were next in line of succession.
+The story of a crown princess who renounced the throne to become a hermit is linked with the popular legend of Dewi Kilisuci who resides in the Selomangleng Cave beneath Mount Klothok, 5 kilometers to the west of the city of Kediri.
+Because the crown princess Sangramawijaya had renounced the throne, two of her younger half-brothers were next in line of succession.
 Both are equally rightful as the heirs and both contesting the throne.

 In 1045, Airlangga divided Kahuripan into two kingdoms which were inherited by his two sons; Janggala and Kediri.
-Airlangga himself abdicated the throne in 1045, returned to the hermit life by assuming a new name as Resi Gentayu, bestowed by Mpu Bharada, a famous hermit.
-The reasons behind the partition of a kingdom that Airlangga himself did painstakingly unite during his younger years remain as a puzzle for historians.
-Some suggested that it was meant to avoid civil war since both of Airlangga sons are equally rightful to the throne.
-A local legend, mixed with fantastic fiction, mentioned about the partition of the kingdom.
-It was said that Mpu Bharada was the one that conduct the partition; with his extraordinary skill he flew and pouring water from a jar that the water traces magically transformed into a river marking the boundary of the two new kingdoms.
-Accidentally he stuck on a kamal (tamarind) tree, feeling upset he cursed the kamal tree to be forever short, thus become the name of the village where this event took place; kamal pandak ("the short tamarind tree").
+Airlangga himself abdicated the throne in 1045 and returned to the hermit life by assuming a new name as Resi Aji Paduka Mpungku Sang Pinaka Catraning Bhuwana, bestowed by Mpu Bharada, a famous hermit.
+The reasons behind the partition of a kingdom that Airlangga himself painstakingly united during his younger years remain a puzzle for historians.
+Some suggested that it was meant to avoid civil war since both of Airlangga's sons were equally rightful to the throne.
+A local legend, mixed with fantastic fiction, mentioned the partition of the kingdom.
+It was said that Mpu Bharada was the one who conducted the partition; with his extraordinary skill, he flew and poured water from a jar that the water traces magically transformed into a river marking the boundary of the two new kingdoms.
+Accidentally he stuck on a kamal (tamarind) tree, feeling upset he cursed the kamal tree to be forever short, thus becoming the name of the village where this event took place; kamal pandak ("the short tamarind tree").

-Airlangga died in 1049, and his ashes were probably scattered in Belahan tirtha (sacred bathing pool), on eastern slopes of Mount Penanggungan, where in one of waterspout statues he was portrayed as Vishnu riding Garuda, flanked by statues of two goddesses; Shri and Lakshmi portrayed the two queen consorts of Airlangga.
+Airlangga died in 1049, and his ashes were probably scattered in Belahan tirtha (sacred bathing pool), on the eastern slopes of Mount Penanggungan, wherein one of the waterspout statues he was portrayed as Vishnu riding Garuda, flanked by statues of two goddesses; Shri and Lakshmi portrayed the two queen consorts of Airlangga.

 After the death of Airlangga, a civil war broke out between Janggala and Kediri (aka Panjalu) that continued until 1052.
-In that year King Mapanji Alanjung Ahyes of Panjalu succeed on conquering Janggala.
+In that year King Mapanji Alanjung Ahyes of Panjalu succeed in conquering Janggala.
 However, in 1059 another king named Samarotsaha ascended the throne of Janggala, he was the son-in-law of Airlangga.